wyk9787/Projects/README.md

 # Personal Projects

-Those are the small projects that I have done either inside or outside class.
+Those are the small projects that I have done either inside or outside class both with partners or in a group.

 ## Acknowledgement